Acromyrmex versicolor

 Acromyrmex versicolor is known as the desert leafcutter ant.
 A. versicolor is found during the summer months in the Colorado and Sonoran deserts when there is precipitation.
 They form large, distinctive nest craters that are covered with leaf fragments.
 Living and dead leaves are collected by workers and used to cultivate fungus gardens.
 Each colony can have multiple queens, if they do this is a practice called polygyny, and each queen has her own batch of “starter” fungus.
 This species does not sting.

 Identification

 The average worker is 2–6 mm long.
 Individuals of A. versicolor are a variety of sizes due to the division of labour seen within their colony.
 They are reddish brown and have a narrow waist.
 They are also covered in spines; at least 4 spines on the rear of their thorax, distinct spines on the rear corners of their head, and small bumps on their abdomen.

 Mating

-A. versicolor mate from late July through October.
+Acromyrmex versicolor mate from late July through October.
 All major mating flights are preceded by a day of rain.
 Mating flights begin in the early morning when individuals of both sexes emerge from the colony.
 Males will leave for the mating sites first, followed by the females who likely follow male pheromones.
 Males will grapple the female in mid-air then fall to the ground to copulate.